Wind of scandal sweeps British elite's rural haven

-CHIPPING NORTON, England, March 20 (Reuters) - In an idyllic corner of England, well-heeled neighbours pop over to each other’s manor houses for drinks, ride horses together in the countryside and play the odd bit of tennis.
+CHIPPING NORTON, England (Reuters) - In an idyllic corner of England, well-heeled neighbours pop over to each other’s manor houses for drinks, ride horses together in the countryside and play the odd bit of tennis.
 A typical weekend for many members of the British upper classes.

 But when the neighbours include the head of government, a powerful newspaper boss and a TV celebrity with a taste for fast cars, the whiff of scandal is unmistakable.